LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 After Dark

-SRGR interlude — "Better Vision, Since 1936": what it means to see clearly when the light is against you.
+SRGR interlude: "Better Vision, Since 1936", seeing clearly when the light is against you.

 The scholarly footing